yuntaowu2000/CPEN321-Quizzical/README.md

 4.2 The EXP for the student is calculated as follows:
 after each quiz is finished
 <img src="pics/score_calculation.png"/>
+5. Other things

-Most parts are translated in Chinese as well.
+5.1 Most parts are translated in Chinese as well.

-Some code refactored after checking with Codacy.
+5.2 Some code refactored after checking with Codacy.
+5.3 Customized buttons to be round cornered

 ### Back-end
 1. Simple POST GET request handling done.